mzf11125/ride-sharing/README.md

 | `getDriverRides(address)` | All ride IDs for a driver |
 | `getRegisteredDrivers()` | List of all registered drivers |

-## Frontend Copilot Pattern
+## Frontend Architecture

-The frontend uses a **Copilot pattern** - intelligent modules that guide users through the ride flow by understanding context, state, and permissions.
+The frontend uses **Intelligent Context Modules** to guide users through the ride flow by understanding context, state, and permissions.

-### Copilot Modules
+### Core Logic Modules

 #### 1. Identity Verification (zkKYC)